-For more than forty years, reactors located at Hanford produced plutonium for America’s defense program.
-The process of making plutonium is extremely “inefficient” in that a massive amount of liquid and solid waste is generated while only a small amount of plutonium is produced.
-Additionally, all of the facilities and structures that were associated with Hanford’s defense mission must also be deactivated, decommissioned, decontaminated, and demolished.
-That environmental cleanup project is the work that about 8,000 Hanford employees are involved in today.
+For more than 40 years, reactors located at Hanford produced plutonium for America’s defense program.
+The process of making plutonium is extremely “inefficient” in that a massive amount of liquid and solid waste is generated, while only a small amount of plutonium is produced.
+Additionally, all the facilities and structures that were associated with Hanford’s defense mission must also be deactivated, decommissioned, decontaminated, and demolished.
+That environmental cleanup project is the work that about 10,000 Hanford workers are involved in today.

 Solid waste can be everything from broken reactor equipment and tools to contaminated clothing that a worker wore during the plutonium production activities.
 The solid wastes were buried in the ground in pits or trenches.
-Some of the waste was placed in steel drums or wooden boxes before being buried while some of the other waste was placed in the ground without a container to hold it.
-Depending on when the waste was buried, records about what was buried and where it was buried can be either very good, or in some cases, very bad.
+Some of the waste was placed in steel drums or wooden boxes before being buried while other waste was placed in the ground without a container to hold it.
+Depending on when the waste was buried, records about what was buried and where it was buried can be difficult.

-Besides the millions of tons of solid waste, hundreds of billions of gallons of liquid waste was also generated during the plutonium production days.
+Besides the millions of tons of solid waste, hundreds of billions of gallons of liquid waste were generated during the plutonium production days.
 These liquid wastes were disposed of by pouring them onto the ground or into trenches or holding ponds.
 Unintentional spills of liquids also took place.
-Liquid wastes generated during the process of extracting plutonium from the uranium “fuel rods” were put into underground storage tanks.
+Liquid wastes generated during the process of extracting plutonium from the uranium fuel rods were put into underground storage tanks.
 Just like with the solid wastes, while some records accurately describe the kinds of liquid wastes that were generated and where they went, some of the spills and the volume of the spills went undocumented.

 Reactor buildings, support facilities, and auxiliary structures needed during the plutonium production days must also be cleaned up.
 For many of these buildings, the work requires crews to come in with bulldozers and other heavy equipment to bring them down.
 As some of these structures are either contaminated or were built using materials like asbestos, crews must take precautions to avoid being contaminated themselves or to avoid releasing contamination into the ground, the air, or the groundwater.

-During cleanup operations, where the waste will end up after it is removed from the ground is based upon the kind of waste it is.
-A majority of the solid wastes, contaminated soil, and building debris will be taken to the Environmental Restoration Disposal Facility located on the Hanford Site.
-This facility, known as ERDF, is regulated by the United States Environmental Protection Agency and is basically a huge landfill.
-ERDF accepts waste in disposal cells.
-Cells measure 70-feet deep and 500 by 1000-feet at the base.
+During cleanup operations, where the waste will end up after it is removed from the ground is based upon waste characteristics.
+A majority of the solid wastes, contaminated soil, and building debris will be taken to the Environmental Restoration Disposal Facility (ERDF) located on the Hanford Site.
+This facility is regulated by the United States Environmental Protection Agency and is basically a huge landfill.
+ERDF accepts waste in disposal cells eight of which are 500 feet wide, 1,000 feet long and 70 feet deep and two of which are "super cells" that are twice as large.
 2.8 million tons of waste can be disposed of in a cell at ERDF, and once each cell is filled up, the waste is covered with clean dirt and a soil fixative to ensure it will safely and permanently remain in the landfill.